 Negative reviews can have a positive effect on conversion rates and brand loyalty.
 According to Power Reviews, “it all boils down to keeping things honest and open with your customers.
 Having negative reviews on your site shows customers you aren’t afraid of them understanding your product in its entirety or of them seeing the good, the bad and the ugly of other customers’ experience with your brand.”

 A recent analysis of PowerReviews found that on average, negative reviews are more “helpful” to customers than other ratings.
 If brands address negative reviews in an emphatic and customer-centric way, they can have a positive effect on the customer’s image of the brand.

 3. One in three consumers switch brands because of reviews

-For a lot of brands, it is a hell of a job to monitor all reviews for all products on all retailer websites and market places.
-Not being able to address all (negative) reviews will have negative effect on conversion rates.
+For a lot of brands, it is a hell of a job to monitor all reviews for all products on all retailer websites and marketplaces.
+Not being able to address all (negative) reviews will have a negative effect on conversion rates.

 According to survey The Rating Economy, consumer ratings are seen as the third most important factor in purchasing decisions, after product features and price.
 Being able to directly compare products between different providers is making customers more likely to switch brands.
 One in three participants in the survey (of approximately 6.400 in 23 countries) stated that they had switched to a different brand due to the product having a better rating.